Getting Started

 stt.ts

-01import { Gerbil } from "@tryhamster/gerbil";
+01import { MoonshineSTT } from "@tryhamster/gerbil/gpu";

-08const { text, duration } = await g.transcribe(audio);
+06const { text, audioSeconds } = await stt.transcribe(pcm);

-10console.log(text); // "Hello world"
+08console.log(text); // "Hello world"

-See the Speech-to-Text documentation for all Whisper models.
+See the Speech-to-Text documentation for details.

 Using Any HuggingFace Model